GalSagie/GalSagie.github.io/_posts/2015-11-23-ovn-l3-deepdive.md

 coming in pairs and we can see that patch port 19 and 20 are connected as peers and the same for ports 23 and 24.

-For every pair one port represent the port on the logical switch and another patch port used to represent the connection to the logical router.
+For every pair, one port represent the side on the logical switch and another patch port used to represent the logical router side.
-In order to identify which is which we can check the id in the name
+In order to identify which is which we can check the id in the name.

-Following is partially dump of OVN Northbound DB:
+Following is a partial dump of OVN Northbound DB:

 ```
 Logical_Router_Port table